sguox002/leetcode/leetcode-all.md

 ->>

 ## string
+<<-161.
+One Edit Distance
+insert exactly one char into s and get t. del exactly one char from s and get t. replace one char in s and get t.
+- the length shall differ <=1.
+- swap s and t if s is shorter than t. (no dp)
+- choose delete or replace (insert is converted)
+->>

 <<-388	Longest Absolute File Path    		42.1%	Medium
 given path structure with \n and \t number of \t indicates the level of the path. return the length of the longest file path.